Cache-Money404/cs107-FinalProject/docs/README.md

-# docs
+## docs

-Directory to organize documentation and tutorials for final package
+Directory to organize documentation for final package

+**Final package documentation located in documentation.pdf**

+Other files were interim documents to show the development of this package.